turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/6_controller_tests.markdown

 end
 ```

 This one is only slightly different.
 First, we create the artist using FactoryGirl.
-Next, we us the `get` method which accepts a parameter of the action name as a symbol (`:show`) and any parameters we want to pass to the controller.
+Next, we use the `get` method which accepts a parameter of the action name as a symbol (`:show`) and any parameters we want to pass to the controller.
 In this case, since we're looking at the show view, we want to send a specific ID of an artist.
 We do that with this line: `{:id => artist.to_param}`. `artist.to_param` by default will pass back the artist's ID, though if you override the `to_param` method in the model, it will return whatever you specify.

 Run the spec.
 This functionality is already implemented, so it should also pass.